Fivecomm/cell-free-power-control-DNN/README.md

 This repository contains the dataset and code to reproduce results of the following papers:

-G. García-Barrios, M. Fuentes and D. Martín-Sacristán, "A Highly Generalizable DNN for Power Control in Cell-Free Massive MIMO," in *IEEE Transactions on Machine Learning in Communications and Networking*.
+G. García-Barrios, M. Fuentes and D. Martín-Sacristán, "A Highly Generalizable DNN for Power Control in Cell-Free Massive MIMO," in *Sensors*.
 [Submitted]

 G. García-Barrios, M. Fuentes, D. Martín-Sacristán , "A Flexible Low-Complexity DNN Solution for Power Control in Cell-Free Massive MIMO,"  *2024 IEEE 35th Annual International Symposium on Personal, Indoor and Mobile Radio Communications (PIMRC)*, Valencia, Spain, 2024.
 [Presented]